 Technical assistance on best management practices with information on various cost-share programs: Oklahoma Cooperative Extension Service fact sheets and other publications provide research-based information on a wide variety of topics including agriculture, economic development, family and consumer sciences, and youth development.

 ODWC: Wildlife Habitat Improvement Program (WHIP) The bulk goes toward tech assistance and cost-share for Eastern red cedar control.
-Deer Management Assistance Program (DMAP), Quail Enhancement Program.
+Deer Management Assistance Program (DMAP), Quail Enhancement Program, fish stocking options.

 Technical assistance particularly with prescribed burns and some administration with certain Farm Bill programs such as GRP.
 The Oaks and Prairies Joint Venture (OPJV) is a regional, self-directed partnership of government and non-governmental organizations and individuals working across administrative boundaries to deliver landscape-level planning and science-based conservation, linking on-the-ground management with national bird population goals.